techbrett/OfficeDocs-SkypeForBusiness/Teams/town-hall-chat.md

 You can't see which users viewed specific messages during the event.
 You also can't search for event chat messages in an attendee's mailbox.

 Learn more, see [Get started with Content search](/purview/ediscovery-content-search).

+## Limitations

+- If a town hall restarts, event chat isn't available in the new town hall.
+- Attendees can only send up to 200 characters of text and emojis into the Event Chat.
+- All other message composition options that are available in a [Teams Meeting chat](manage-meeting-chat.md) like sending pictures, sending GIFs, attaching files, or formatting text aren't supported.
+Hyperlinks are only supported if they're fewer than 200 characters.
+- Attendees can't use `@` to mention others, reply to other chat messages using the 'Reply' function, or 'React' to messages.
+- Event Chat is only available for attendees, presenters, and organizers during the town hall.
+Event chat isn't available before or after the town hall.
+- During the town hall, attendees can only see the last 200 messages.
+- Attendees sending chat messages might experience a 15-30 second latency from the presenters and organizers.

 ## Related articles